City of Pirates

-City of Pirates (La ville des pirates) is a 1983 French surrealist fantasy film directed by Chilean filmmaker Raúl Ruiz.
+City of Pirates (La Ville des Pirates) is a 1983 French experimental surrealist dark fantasy film directed by Raúl Ruiz.
 Made during Ruiz's most prolific period of filmmaking in exile and shortly after his first return to Chile since the 1973 military coup, the film stars a primarily French cast including Hugues Quester, Anne Alvaro and Melvil Poupaud.
 It was filmed in Portugal over a period of three weeks.

 Ruiz used a process of automatic writing to write his screenplay during the shoot.
 Academic Michael Goddard notes that "Ruiz would write the script each day immediately after the siesta; hence, in effect, dream the script rather than writing it."
 As a result, the film is heavily influenced by conceptions of dreams and their relationship to storytelling and the visual.
 The film is generally considered to be one of Ruiz's best works and exemplifies several recurring themes and motifs of the director's style, including neo-Baroque narrative and cinematography, depth of field, childhood, navigation, dreams, and schizophrenia.